hsynercn/tutorials-all-paths/BookNotes/Designing Data-Intensive Applications/Part 1 Foundations of Data Systems/Chapter 2 Data Models and Query Languages.md

 - Document reference in document model

 That identifier resolved at read time by using a join or follow-up queries.
 Simple document dbs don't follow CODASYL path.

+### Relational Versus Document Databases Today

+There are differences between relational and document databases today:

+- Fault tolerance properties
+- Handling of concurrency
+- This part will inspect the data model differences

+Document model provides:

+- Better flexibility
+- Better performance due to locality
+- Closer data model to the application data structures

+Relational model provides:

+- Better support for joins
+- Many-to-one and many-to-many relationships

+#### Which data model leads to simpler application code?